mokonzi131/md5/README.md

 1. `meson setup <builddir>`
 2. `meson compile -C <builddir>`

-Currently when you run the program, it will hash the contents of `data.txt` although I plan to make it a bit more flexible in the future.
+When you run the program, it expects a single argument which should be the name of the file whos contents you want to process.

 You can verify results with `md5sum` which is available on most *nix systems.